Cute couple tattoo designs — a few things to consider before getting matching tattoos

 Nerd alert!
 Star Wars fans ideas

 LOVE THIS ONE!
-Simple and Modern
+Simple and modern, unique couple tattoo

 opposing shapes